shipsing/podman-desktop/website/docs/kind/building-an-image-and-testing-it-in-kind.md

    1. Click the overflow menu icon corresponding to the container and select **Deploy to Kubernetes**.
       ![deploying to Kubernetes](img/deploying-to-kubernetes.png)
    1. Provide the following details:
-      - **Pod Name**: Keep the proposed value `my-custom-image-container-pod`. -**Expose service locally using Kubernetes Ingress**: Select the checkbox to expose the service locally using the ingress controller.
+      - **Pod Name**: Keep the proposed value `my-custom-image-container-pod`.
+      - **Expose service locally using Kubernetes Ingress**: Select the checkbox to expose the service locally using the ingress controller.
       - Optional: If your container exposes more than one port, select the port to expose from the dropdown list.
    1. Click **Deploy**.
 Wait for the pod to reach the state: **Phase: Running**.
       ![deploy button](img/deploy-button.png)